 A reference guide of typographic terms and classification with definitions of form and usage for Latin based writing systems.
 The TDR is an encyclopedia, listing countless entries on the typographic arts.

-Now also Available in Paperback
+Available in Hardcover & Paperback

 I Love Typography

 The second edition – with a foreword by Erik Spiekermann – has over doubled in size, the specimens have been reclassified to modern standards, and the index (now 1/6 of the book) has been deeply cross referenced, allowing you to – among other things – find glyphs required for a particular language.

 This edition goes further back into history for the simple reason that our making and using of type today is fundamentally based on the past.
 Read a little about type history and you’ll find we’ve actually done most of this stuff before.
 Read a little more and you’ll see into the future.

 The second edition includes new historical information on letterpress printing, the business of composition, and type and printing tools of the past.
 Also included are current technologies such as OpenType and web fonts.